Create a culture that means business™

 Regardless of the age of the employee, there is nothing worse than being stuck at a job that isn’t motivating.
 Fostering employee engagement can be difficult.
 However, emphasizing honesty and transparency for both company and employee alike can be integral in obtaining uninhibited employee feedback to gauge the direction of your workforce and what motivates them.

-Everyone wants to be involved in a cutting-edge organization.
+Everyone wants to be involved in a cutting-edge organization; especially one that doesn’t have a high turnover rate.
 Companies that want to remain ahead of their competitors must do their best to promote this mindset both internally and externally.
 For starters, when you’re advertising a job opening, take a step back and examine what your company is doing differently than similar organizations.
 Once you have a firm answer, drive this idea home and showcase what your business is collectively bringing to the big picture compared to your competitors.

 Based on your business, this can be a daunting task.
 But, regardless of what product or service you provide, there is always room for innovation.
 Take Michelin for example.
 Tires might not seem like an innovative product but the science behind how rubber interacts with the road is complex.
 To promote a company-wide innovative mindset, Michelin sponsors cross-functional hackathons and internal incubators where employees are free to take risks and come up with new ideas for the good of the company.